lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 2. Once any conflicts have been resolved, type `upgrade/finish` in-game to complete the upgrade.

 {% tip %}
 The `upgrade/finish` command runs `load all` (to reload the code modules), `migrate` (to update your database and configuration files to the latest versions), and `website/deploy` (to update the website).
 You can also run these three commands independently.
+You will need to run the commands manually if your Ares version is older than Beta 44, since the upgrade/finish command doesn't exist.
 {% endtip %}

 ## Upgrade With a Restart